 The Drees & Sommer Group is characterized by a flexible, decentralized company structure and a corporate philosophy that puts people first.
 For over four decades the company has developed and pioneered innovations in every phase of its history.

 In their Managing Director roles in regional offices, the Partners operate as independent entrepreneurs.
-Partners Dierk Mutschler and Steffen Szeidl form the Executive Board.
-Prof. Dr. Hans Sommer is Chairman of the Supervisory Board.
+Partners Dierk Mutschler, Steffen Szeidl und Marc Schömbs form the Executive Board.
+Dr. Johannes Fritz is Chairman of the Supervisory Board.

-Aachen, Berlin, Bremen, Dortmund, Dresden, Düsseldorf, Erfurt, Frankfurt, Freiburg, Hamburg, Hanover, Karlsruhe, Kiel, Cologne, Leipzig, Magdeburg, Mannheim, Munich, Münster, Nürnberg, Potsdam, Stuttgart and Ulm
+Aachen, Berlin, Bremen, Dortmund, Dresden, Düsseldorf, Erfurt, Frankfurt am Main, Freiburg, Hamburg, Hanover, Karlsruhe, Kiel, Cologne, Leipzig, Magdeburg, Mainz, Mannheim, Munich, Münster, Nuremberg, Potsdam, Stuttgart, Ulm and Wolfsburg

-Abu Dhabi, Amsterdam, Atlanta, Basel, Bern, Brussels, Budapest, Dubai, Eindhoven, Copenhagen, Lausanne, London, Madrid, Milan, Moscow, Munsbach/Luxembourg, Paris, Riyadh, Shanghai, St Petersburg, Warsaw, Vienna, Zurich
+Amsterdam, Atlanta, Basel, Birmingham, Brussels, Budapest, Dornbirn, Dubai, Eindhoven, Innsbruck, Kent, Copenhagen, Lausanne, Leeds, Linz, Liverpool, London, Madrid, Milan, Malaga, Manchester, Munsbach, Oxford, Paris, Prague, Rome, Rotterdam, Salzburg, Shanghai, Singapore, Thessaloniki, Warsaw, Vienna and Zurich